(NEW) Respect Our Lakes Information Brochures

 Click here for the schedule

-After completing the road construction, the Summer Village requests that residents only order their sewer and water services for the morning hours and that no heavy traffic enters the Village during the hotter parts of the day, reducing any potential damage to the newly paved roads.
+June 30th The Road Rehabilitation project of streets 7 – 2nd street is complete.
+The Village thanks all residents for accommodating the construction crew.
+As a friendly reminder, the Summer Village requests that residents only order their sewer and water services for the morning hours and that no heavy traffic enters the Village during the hotter parts of the day, reducing any potential damage to the newly paved roads.
+This also includes any construction traffic if you are doing work on your property.
+The Village thanks you in advance for your cooperation.

 Rural Crime Watch